riverford/durable-ref/README.md

 {:name "fred" :age 42}
 ```

-`deref` also supports additional options (e.g for storage or formats).
+`deref` also supports additional options (e.g to forward to storage and format implementations).

 You can obtain a URI to the reference
 ```clojure